Stingers: episode guide

 August 10, 2004

-Written by John Ridley, Directed by Ken Cameron
+Directed by Ken Cameron

-Church and Gray fake the death of a big time crook’s wife in order to nab him on conspiracy charges.
-But a spanner is thrown in the works when the crook misunderstands the situation and assumes that Gray has had sex with his wife before murdering her.
-The trouble then doubles when the crook realizes that Church is also involved and turns his weapon on Church to avenge his wife.
-Church is forced to arrest him and in an attempt to force the crook to admit who he is, they reveal that his wife is actually sleeping with his brother.
-The crook then insists that it is his brother who is the crook and the Undercovers set up for a sting.
+Church and Gray fake the death of crime-boss Donald Wylie's wife in order to nab him on conspiracy charges.
+But a spanner is thrown in the works when Wylie witnesses the set-up and wrongly concludes that Bryan Gray is having an affair with his wife and puts out a second hit on Bryan.
+The trouble then doubles when the Wylie concludes that Church was also involved with his wife and turns his weapon on Church to avenge his wife.
+Church is forced to arrest Wylie, and while attempting to force him to admit that he is "The Coyote", Bryan reveals that his wife is actually sleeping with his brother.
+Wylie then insists that it is his brother who is the crook and the Undercovers set up for a sting.
 But it all goes to hell when the crook, still angry that someone is sleeping with his wife, produces a weapon and threatens to kill his brother.

-Special Guest Star Lisa Chappell as Megan Walsh
+Special Guest: Lisa Chappell as Megan Walsh

-Guest Starring: Jeremy Kewley as Bryan Gray, Katrina Milosevic as Sophie Novak, Steve Bisley as Donald Wylie, Tottie Goldsmith as Rowena Wylie, Kim De Lury as Steve Wylie, Alan Pentland as Jerry, Robert Rabiah as Tony, Sam Acarito as Con, Natalie Hunter as Mandy
+Guest Starring: Steve Bisley as Donald Wylie, Tottie Goldsmith as Rowena Wylie, Kim De Lury as Steve Wylie, Alan Pentland as Jerry, Robert Rabiah as Tony, Sam Acarito as Con, Natalie Hunter as Mandy; Stunt Performer: Warwick Sadler

 Vanished